flxhbck/interactiveproductdesign/README.md

-# Interactive Product Design Class
+# Teaching Materials
-Github for Arduino code templates we use in the interactive product design class at Malmö University.
+Github for Arduino code templates and other materials we use in classes we teach.

+2018 - Malmo University - Interactive Products
 https://interactiveproducts2018.tumblr.com

+2018 - Hyper Island - Experience Prototyping